Never get it wrong again…

 While some color trends are best left in the past (need I remind you of Avocado or Old-World Gold) Today’s neutrals are calming, livable and classic.
 I’ll focus on gray from here on out, but the tips for detecting undertones work for any color.
 Capisce?

-Unless you’ve been living under a rock, I’m sure you’ve heard of, “greige.”
+I’m sure you’re all familiar with the ever-so-popular, “greige.”
 It blurs the line between gray and beige without really committing to either one.
 Hmmm . . . a perfect choice for those of us with commitment issues.
 It is extremely versatile and works with just about anything.

 Here’s the thing…

 Grays are tricky.
 They can have a warm (brown, yellow) or cool (blue, green, purple) undertone.
 Keep this in mind when making a selection.
 Do you have a lot of rich woods, reds and browns?
 You’ll probably want a warm gray.
 If white, blue and green are more your thing, a cooler gray is for you.
 The million-dollar question is, how do you find that undertone before you’ve invested money and more importantly your blood, sweat, and tears onto your walls?
 I’ve learned some tricks over the years and I’m going to share them with you.
 My secrets are your secrets.
 So, let’s talk paint!